Marcia Wallace: Career

-Other brief television roles include: as Darrin's secretary in "Laugh, Clown, Laugh", a Bewitched episode in 1971; two appearances on The Brady Bunch (once as Marcia's teacher in "Getting Davy Jones" and once as the woman who sells Jan a mod wig in "Will the Real Jan Brady Please Stand Up?"); as school principal Mrs. Lyman in two episodes of ALF; and as Mrs. Carruthers in a few episodes of Full House.
-Wallace also had guest appearances on programs Charles in Charge; Murder, She Wrote; Magnum, P.I.; Columbo; and A Different World.
+Wallace played Darrin Stephens' secretary in a 1971 episode of Bewitched; appeared twice on The Brady Bunch (once as Marcia's teacher in "Getting Davy Jones" and once as a wig salesperson in "Will the Real Jan Brady Please Stand Up?"); played school principal Mrs. Lyman in two episodes of ALF; and as Mrs. Carruthers in four episodes of Full House.
+Wallace also had guest appearances on Charles in Charge; Murder, She Wrote; Magnum, P.I.; Columbo; and A Different World.
 On one of the last episodes of Taxi, she portrayed herself, chosen as the ideal date of Rev. Jim Ignatowski.
-Later, Wallace played the maid on the satirical series That's My Bush!, and, in 2009, appeared on the daytime soap opera The Young and the Restless, playing Annie Wilkes, an inefficient assistant kidnapper.
+In 1994, Wallace and Bob Newhart reprised their roles from The Bob Newhart Show on an episode of Murphy Brown.
+In the 2000s, Wallace played Maggie Hawley on That's My Bush!, and, in 2009, appeared on The Young and the Restless, playing Annie Wilkes, an inefficient assistant kidnapper.

-After The Simpsons animated series started in 1989, Wallace joined the voice acting cast as the voice of Edna Krabappel, whom she played until her death in 2013.
+After The Simpsons began in 1989, Wallace joined the voice acting cast as the voice of Edna Krabappel, whom she played until her death in 2013.
 In 1992, she received a Primetime Emmy Award for Outstanding Voice-Over Performance for the episode "Bart the Lover" on The Simpsons.

 On film, Wallace appeared in such features as My Mom's a Werewolf, Teen Witch, and Ghoulies III: Ghoulies Go to College.
 In the 2008 film Tru Loved, she played a high school drama teacher who sponsors a gay–straight alliance.

 Wallace's work onstage included An Almost Perfect Person in Los Angeles which she also produced; a tour of the female version of Neil Simon's The Odd Couple; Same Time, Next Year; Twigs; It Had to Be You; Supporting Cast; Prisoner of Second Avenue; and Plaza Suite.
-Wallace made her musical stage debut in the August 1983 California Musical Theatre's Sacramento Music Circus production of Gypsy: A Musical Fable in Sacramento.
+Wallace made her musical stage debut in the 1983 California Musical Theatre's Sacramento Music Circus production of Gypsy.
 She returned the following season in the musical Promises, Promises.
 Other stage productions included Born Yesterday; You're a Good Man, Charlie Brown; Steel Magnolias; and Last of the Red Hot Lovers, in which she played all three female roles at various times.
 She performed in The Vagina Monologues production in Los Angeles, New York, Chicago and San Diego.
 In 2013, shortly before her death, she voiced the character of the librarian in Monsters University, and in 2014 (posthumously) she portrayed herself in the movie Muffin Top: A Love Story.